mhsuab/microcorruption/Reykjavik/readme.md

 Program gets the input from to the buffer `r15` pointed to and compare the **first 2 bytes of the input with `0xb57f`**.
 If the comparison is true, it will trigger the unlock function.

+Therefore, any input that starts with `[hex] 7f b5` will unlock the door.

 <!-- solution: {'level_id': 6, 'input': '7fb5;'} -->